VoiciD/VoiciD/README.md

 ## Servus👋

-I'm Daniel and i'm currently a student at the Hochschule Bremen in germany.
-I'm studying electrical engineering with focus on information technology.
-You can reach me on Discord: voicid
+I'm Daniel.
+I am currently studying electrical engineering at the City University of Applied Sciences Bremen.
+You can reach out to me via Discord ID:voicid